 To terminate a legal marriage it is required to obtain a divorce decree from a Turkish family court.
 Divorce proceedings are generally open to the public.
 However, at the request of either party, a judge may choose to preside over a closed or private court case.
 Judges may also take temporary measures for the protection of the parties, their property, and the welfare of their children.

 Separation in Turkey

 According to Turkish family law when a divorce case is filed, a judge may decide on separation, if he or she determines there is a possibility of the parties reconciling.
 A period of 1-3 years can be given for separation before the final decision to grant a divorce is reached.

 Following a divorce, the woman generally resumes the last name she had before the marriage.
 She may, however, continue to use her husband’s last name if the judge approves this decision.
 The divorced woman may not legally remarry within 300 days following the date of the dissolution except in cases where court permission is obtained.

 In divorce cases in Turkey, the court also rules on child custody issues.
 The court may compel non-custodial parents to contribute to each child’s health and education expenses in proportion to the parent’s economic status.

 Grounds for Divorce or Separation in Turkey

-- Adultery, Maltreatment, threat to life, severe insult
+- Adultery, Maltreatment, a threat to life, severe insult

-- Committing a crime which degrades the integrity or the prestige of the other party
+- Committing a crime that degrades the integrity or the prestige of the other party

 - Deserting home: If one of the parties leaves home and does not return for at least 6 months without showing a valid reason and also does not respond to the Judge’s warnings, the deserted spouse may open a court case for a divorce.
 The party who has forced his/her spouse to leave home or who prevents the return of the spouse without any valid reason is also considered to have deserted his/her home.